-For anyone who has entered the Medicare world either when helping their grandparents, parents, or themselves, knows how confusing and stressful it can be.
-Sure, it's a government program (shouldn't we expect the confusion by now?) but Medicare is particularly mystifying and, though cynical, we feel it's by grand design.
-Big insurance companies take advantage of the lack of information surrounding Medicare to sell their latest and greatest (greatest for who?) products to the next unsuspecting customer.
+Anyone who has entered the Medicare world either when helping their grandparents, parents, or themselves, knows how confusing and stressful it can be.
+Sure, it's a government program but Medicare is particularly mystifying.
+Big insurance companies take advantage of the lack of information surrounding Medicare to sell their latest and greatest products to the next unsuspecting customer.

-Well, at LGE Medicare Team, we have seen this happen all too many times within our member family, so we decided to proactively battle the confusion and replace it with confidence.
-Our LGE Medicare Team is dedicated to educating, explaining, and demystifying the world of Medicare for our clients.
-Long after you read this article, we will be there to help you with every Medicare decision you make from here on out- at no cost to you.
+We have seen the results of this complexity within member families.
+Our LGE Insurance Services Medicare Team is dedicated to educating, explaining and demystifying the world of Medicare for our members.
+Long after you read this article, we will be there to confidently make Medicare decisions and at no cost to you.

 Let's move on to explain the basics of Medicare and some of the key facts you need to know before making any healthcare decisions.